gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/gnat_project_manager.rst

 purposes for instance), or libraries (for easier reuse in various contexts).

-However, if you build your project through *gnatmake* or *gprbuild*, using a syntax similar to
+However, if you build your project through *gprbuild*, using a syntax similar to

 ::